tmwnwes/333Arcade/ForCodeReviewers.md

 1. Automatic GUI tests: You run a file testLauncher.py and tests will commence.

 2. Manual GUI tests: You will run a file for each game (explained below) which will give you instructions to complete in the game window and you will select yes or no based on if the tests passed or not.
-The results will be saved to a txt file which you will submit as part of milestone 4 (There will be several files all in a folder, so juust submit the whole TESTSRESULTS FOLDER)
+The results will be saved to a txt file which you will submit as part of milestone 4 (There will be several files all in a folder, so just submit the whole TESTSRESULTS FOLDER)

-## Automatic GUI Tests
+## Automatic GUI Test

 ### Run testLauncher.py